Hybrid-PPML-RF/PPML-HYBRID-MPC/README.md

 make -j8 sy-shamir-party.x
 ```
 Setup-ssl will create the necessary keys for each party.
-The easiest way for benchmarks in multiple machines is to copy all Pi.pem , Pi.key to all parties.
+The easiest way for benchmarks in multiple machines is to copy all Pi.pem , Pi.key to all machines.

-2. Compile the program to obtain the executable for each party:
+3. Compile the program to obtain the executable for each party:
    ```
    ./compile-parties.sh
    ```
-3. Run the program to obtain the results as:
+4. Run the program to obtain the results as:
     ```
     ./launch-parties.sh
     ```